Size ranking: 25th

 Cassiopeia was the vain and boastful wife of King Cepheus of Ethiopia, who stands next to her in the sky.
 They are the only husband-and-wife couple among the constellations.
 Classical authors spell her name Cassiepeia, from the original Greek Κασσιέπεια, but Cassiopeia is the form used by astronomers.

 While combing her long locks one day, Cassiopeia dared to claim that she was more beautiful than the sea nymphs called the Nereids.
-Such hubris by a mortal could not go unpunished and the Nereids went in search of retribution.
+Such hubris by a mortal could not go unpunished so the Nereids went in search of retribution.
 There were 50 Nereids, all daughters of Nereus, the so-called Old Man of the Sea, and one of them, Amphitrite, was married to Poseidon, the sea god.
 Amphitrite and her sisters appealed to Poseidon to punish Cassiopeia for her vanity.

 Bowing to their request, the sea god sent a monster to ravage the coast of King Cepheus’s country.
 This monster is commemorated in the constellation Cetus.
 To appease the monster, Cepheus and Cassiopeia chained their daughter Andromeda to a rock as a sacrifice, but Andromeda was saved from the monster’s jaws by the hero Perseus in one of the most famous rescue stories in history.

 Germanicus Caesar described Cassiopeia thus: ‘Her face contorted in agony, she stretches out her hands as if bewailing abandoned Andromeda, unjustly atoning for the sin of her mother,’ and this is how she is drawn in early manuscripts illustrating the works of Aratus and Hyginus.
 However, from the time of Dürer onwards she was portrayed not with her arms outstretched but holding aloft a palm frond in one hand.
 With her other hand she is either holding a robe or fussing with her hair, as in the illustration below.

 Cassiopeia the vainglorious queen seated on her throne, depicted in the Atlas Coelestis of John Flamsteed (1729).